HuySagan/Ethereum/README.md

 #Prerequisite:

--Logged in as Root
+*Logged in as Root
--A working internet connection
+*A working internet connection